Grien25/DAITK/README.md

 python3 scripts/function_browser.py
 ```

 Select your `asm/` folder to list all `.s` files.
+The browser scans in a background thread and shows a small progress bar while loading.
 The selected file's functions appear in a second table.
 Double-click a function to view its assembly in a separate window.

 ## Prompt Templates